 All of the above points to the fact that childhood abuse sets kids up for developing depression, borderline disorder and PTSD.

-No mother wants her child to grow up with long-term problems such as these.
-For many women, realizing the damage that the violence in her home is causing to her children will be the impetus for her to act to get away from her abuser.
+No parent wants their child to grow up with long-term problems such as these.
+For many domestic violence victims, realizing the damage that the violence in the home is causing to the children will be the impetus to act to get away from the abuser.
 If you are interested in learning how to leave your abuser safely, I invite you to read my book, A Journey through Emotional Abuse:From Bondage to Freedom.

-I always like to caution women who are in abusive relationships.
+If you are in an abusive relationships, I will caution you.
 First, when you encounter information such as this, don’t share it with your abuser.
 You may be tempted to use the information against him, to tell him how wrong he is behaving, etc. I strongly recommend that you not do this.
 This will only put you in danger, and it will most likely NOT change him.
 Second, you should always make a safety plan before making a move to leave the relationship.
 Leaving an abuser is the most dangerous time for a victim.
 This is because your abuser does NOT want you to leave.
 Therefore, I recommend that you call the National Domestic Violence Hotline from a safe telephone at 1−800−799−SAFE(7233).
 They will help you create your own safety plan.
 In addition, you can check out my blog on safety planning at this link.

 Leaving an abuser is a frightening thing.
 Please don’t feel that I am telling you what to do.
 I can’t do this, nor can anyone else.
-Each woman must decide what is best for herself and her children.
+Each person must decide what to do based upon the situation they are in.
 The best that I can do is help you with information so that you can make the most informed decisions that you can.